jsherman212/xnuspy/README.md

 from a given kernel function. xnuspy does check for this scenario before booting and falls back to unused code already in the kernelcache for the hook structures to reside on instead if it finds that this could happen.

-# Device Security
-This module completely neuters KTRR/KPP and makes it possible to create RWX memory inside EL1.
-Do not use this on your daily driver.

 # Other Notes
 I do my best to make sure the patchfinders work, so if something isn't working,